kartikeyakhullar/kartikeyakhullar/README.md

 ###  👋🏻 Hi, I'm Kartikeya.
 Former Software Engineering Intern at Intuit.
 I'm a 4th year B.E.
 Computer Engineering student at NSIT.

+- 🌱 In 2021 I'm planning to learn Redux, TypeScript, Docker and Kubernetes.
+- 🔭 I’m currently working on a NodeJS project.
 <!--
 **kartikeyakhullar/kartikeyakhullar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.